RyamAlmalki/ShopEasy/README.md

     <img width="1200" src="https://github.com/RyamAlmalki/ShopEasy/blob/master/class4.png" alt="Material Bread logo">
 </p>

-In your `ItemsPage` and `ItemList` widgets, you make use of the `ConsumerWidget` from the `hooks_riverpod` package.
-This widget plays a crucial role in your application's state management.
-It automatically listens to changes in the provided state and rebuilds your UI when the state changes.
-This ensures that your user interface stays synchronized with the underlying data, providing a seamless shopping experience for your users.
+<h3 align="left">WidgetRef and ref.read</h3>
+Within the build methods of your ItemsPage and ItemList widgets, you use the WidgetRef ref parameter.
+This parameter allows you to access the itemsProvider and interact with the state management logic defined in ItemsNotifier.
+Specifically, you use ref.read to read the state and perform operations related to the state management.